Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ## Government Structure

 Valinor, though a city of scholars, keeps its government simple and efficient.
-As a small city-state, it doesn’t need the complex bureaucracy of larger nations.
+As a small city-state, it doesn't need the complex bureaucracy of larger nations.
 Instead, it operates through several councils—representing scholars, artisans, military leaders, etc—that work together to govern the city.

 Major decisions are often put to a vote, allowing citizens to have a direct say in important matters.
-This decentralised system ensures that power is shared, maintaining a balance between leadership and the city’s academic spirit, while keeping Valinor independent and stable.
+This decentralised system ensures that power is shared, maintaining a balance between leadership and the city's academic spirit, while keeping Valinor independent and stable.

 ## Culture

 ### The Counter

 Due to their long lifespans, elves perceive time quite differently from shorter-lived races.
 While a human might consider a decade to be significant, for an elf, it is but a drop in the ocean of their existence.
-However, during Valinor’s first colonisation attempt, this perception proved fatal.
+However, during Valinor's first colonisation attempt, this perception proved fatal.
 In the deadly cold of Antares' northern wastes, where a single misstep could mean death within days, the elves were forced to change their way of thinking.

 Their solution was a timekeeping system known as **The Counter**.
 Unlike traditional measures of time, The Counter does not track the passage of days or years.
 Instead, it counts each life lost.
 Every death raises The Counter by one, serving as a brutal yet effective reminder that they no longer live in the lush green forests of their past.
 This system reinforces the harsh reality of their new environment, where survival takes precedence over all else.